Warcraft (film): Plot

 Durotan challenges Gul'dan to Mak'gora, a duel to the death for leadership of the orcs.
-During the fight, Gul'dan violates the honorable combat rules by draining the life out of Durotan with his magic, killing him and earning the disapproval of the orcs watching, and he empowers Blackhand with the same magic.
-Medivh, now in a half-demonic state, starts to open the portal to Draenor, and Gul'dan begins sacrificing the captured human villagers to allow the rest of the Horde to enter Azeroth.
-Llane leads the human army in an assault on the orc camp, while Lothar and Khadgar fight Medivh and destroy the demon that had begun to manifest on the outside.
-Medivh is mortally wounded, and uses the last of his strength to close the portal to Draenor and instead open a portal to Stormwind, allowing Llane to evacuate most of the freed prisoners.
+During the fight, Gul'dan violates the honorable combat rules by draining the life out of Durotan with magic, killing him and earning the disapproval of the orcs watching.
+He then empowers Blackhand with the same magic.
+Medivh, now in a half-demonic state, starts to open the portal to Draenor, and Gul'dan begins sacrificing the captured humans to allow the rest of the Horde to enter Azeroth.
+Llane leads the human army in an assault on the orc camp, while Lothar and Khadgar fight Medivh and destroy the demon that began to manifest on the outside.
+Medivh is mortally wounded, and uses the last of his strength to close the portal to Draenor.
+He then opens a portal to Stormwind, allowing Llane to evacuate most of the freed prisoners.
 Medivh dies and the portal closes, leaving Llane, Garona, and a small number of human soldiers to fight the orcs.
 Llane secretly orders Garona to kill him, bringing her honor among the orcs and putting her in a position of power to bring peace between the two races.
 Garona reluctantly does so and is welcomed into the Horde by Gul'dan.
 Lothar arrives to retrieve King Llane's body, but is confronted by Blackhand, who challenges Lothar to Mak'gora, with Lothar defeating and killing him, avenging Callan's death.
 Against Gul'dan's demands, the orcs, bound by tradition, allow Lothar to depart with Llane's body.

 During Llane's funeral, the leaders of the other human nations, along with the high elves and dwarves, proclaim an alliance against the orcs and support Lothar as the leader of the Alliance.
-Elsewhere, Orgrim takes one of Durotan's tusks to one day give to Go'el, and the basket containing Go'el is found by a human.
+Elsewhere, Orgrim takes one of Durotan's tusks to one day give to Go'el.
+The basket containing Go'el is found by a human.